Temitope-Kola/Diabetes-Analysis/README.md

 ___
 I am interested in;
 * finding out how smoking is linked to diabetes
-* the relationship between body mass index, blood glucose level and diabetes
+* the relationship between body mass index and diabetes
 * if truly age is, in some way,is linked to diabetes.

 ___